Hurricane Impact Windows Cost Calculator

 Website Editor's Answer

-The Soft-Lite Barcelona series is the best of the bunch, but that's a hefty premium to pay in that $8,000.
+The Soft-Lite Barcelona series is the best of the bunch.
+However, that's a hefty premium to pay in that $8,000.
 I think if I knew this were my forever home, I might consider the upgrade cost to the Barcelona.
 Otherwise, I would look at the installation companies to be the tie breaker between these three.
-Impact window cost wise though, I would go PGT, CWS, and then ViWinTech.
+Impact window cost wise though, I would go PGT, CWS, and then ViWinTech Windows.
+One final thought - for pricing information, at least start with out hurricane impact windows cost calculator.

 Editor Jim R. - March, 2021